Charcoal Air Purifier: Using Activated Charcoal

 Activated charcoal, also known as activated carbon, plays a critical role in air and water purification systems.
 This unique substance possesses specific properties that make it incredibly effective at trapping and neutralizing a wide array of pollutants.
+Activated charcoal is commonly used in appliances such as air purifiers and other devices designed to improve indoor air quality.
 But what exactly is activated charcoal, how is it made, and what properties make it such a powerhouse in the world of purification?

 What is Activated Charcoal?